calvogenerico/nochoices/README.md

 # With the right Options there is no choice to make

-This is a port of the rust built in `Option` type ported to typescript.
+This is the of the rust built in `Option` type ported to typescript.

 ## Why Options?